 The current review has several limitations.
 First, only six studies were identified as relevant following our literature searches.
-We recognise that meta-analyses are not immune from statistical power-related issues, and that the pooling of data from such a small number of studies may still

-309 provide relatively low statistical precision (wide confidence interval for pooled effect).
-For example, 310 despite finding substantial heterogeneity amongst studies in which ghrelin and GLP-1 were 311 measured, precise analyses such as one for the presence of outliers could not be performed due to 312 the small number of studies.
-We restricted our search to acute exercise trials, further reviews should 313 examine the effects of repeated bouts of exercise and exercise training on appetite regulatory 314 hormones in overweight/obese individuals although at present the literature on this aspect is very 315 limited.
-The longest trial length in the current review was 3 h, future research should examine what 316 happens to this population later on in the exercising day.
-Despite trials only lasting 2-3 h protocols differed widely between studies, potentially confounding appetite regulatory AUC estimations.
-317 318 Specifically, the timing of exercise and meal provision within the study protocol.
-AUC calculations 319 were made over the duration of each trial, irrespective of when exercise occurred.
-The inclusion of 320 rest periods prior to exercise into AUC calculations could potentially underestimate the effect of 321 exercise on hormone responses.
-Additionally, studies differed by exercising participants in both fasted and fed states.
-Further still, studies varied in meal provision (standardised, ad libitum, or no meal) 322 after exercise.
-Together these could further cofound the study of hormonal responses to exercise.
-We 323 324 meta-regressed the SMD in acylated ghrelin vs. study mean BMI.
-Such study-level explorations of 325 potential moderators of effect size should be interpreted with caution as within-study relationships can 326 sometimes disagree with between-study relationships [32].
-The average BMI of the participants in this 327 review was 30.6 kg.m-2 (i.e. borderline obese), therefore we cannot generalise the findings of this 328 review to those who fall higher into the obese or severely obese category.
-Despite our best efforts, we 329 cannot guarantee that we captured all the relevant studies for this review.
-Finally, we cannot directly 330 link the effects of exercise on appetite regulatory hormones to weight loss and management due to 331 the acute nature of the studies, and the lack of consistency in studies including energy intake and 332 appetite ratings.
+We recognise that meta-analyses are not immune from statistical power-related issues and that the pooling of data from such a small number of studies may still provide relatively low statistical precision (wide confidence interval for pooled effect).
+For example, despite finding substantial heterogeneity amongst studies in which ghrelin and GLP-1 were measured, precise analyses such as one for the presence of outliers could not be performed due to the small number of studies.
+We restricted our search to acute exercise trials; further reviews should examine the effects of repeated bouts of exercise and exercise training on appetite regulatory hormones in overweight/obese individuals although at present the literature on this aspect is very limited.
+The longest trial length in the current review was 3 h; future research should examine what happens to this population later on in the exercising day.
+Despite trials only lasting 2-3 h, protocols differed widely between studies, potentially confounding appetite regulatory AUC estimations, specifically the timing of exercise and meal provision within the study protocol.
+AUC calculations were made over the duration of each trial, irrespective of when exercise occurred.
+The inclusion of rest periods prior to exercise into AUC calculations could potentially underestimate the effect of exercise on hormone responses.
+Additionally, studies differed by exercising participants in both fasting and fed states.
+Further still, studies varied in meal provision (standardised, ad libitum, or no meal) after exercise.
+Together, these could further cofound the study of hormonal responses to exercise.
+We metaregressed the SMD in acylated ghrelin versus study mean BMI.
+Such study-level explorations of potential moderators of effect size should be interpreted with caution as within-study relationships can sometimes disagree with between-study relationships [32].
+The average BMI of the participants in this review was 30.6 kg·m-2 (i.e., borderline obese); therefore, we cannot generalise the findings of this review to those who fall higher into the obese or severely obese category.
+Despite our best efforts, we cannot guarantee that we captured all the relevant studies for this review.
+The fact that some researchers studied multiple exercise conditions in their experiments raises the issue of "double counting" in meta-analyses [33].
+We acknowledge that our estimates of variance may have been affected by this issue.
+Nevertheless, it was extremely difficult to eradicate this problem because all studies were crossover in design (rather than separate study arms) and we already had to impute a within-subjects correlation for the meta-analysis (because study authors tend not to report directly the standard deviation of the mean change).
+Finally, we cannot directly link the effects of exercise on appetite regulatory hormones to weight loss and management due to the acute nature of the studies and the lack of consistency in studies including energy intake and appetite ratings.